 There are blueberries and cloudberries.

-AT: What did I make a riddle about?
+IN:- What did I ask a riddle about?

-AT:- Today we will talk about the late berries.
+IN:- Today we will talk about late berries.
 Cranberries ripen in the swamps in late autumn.
-She grows on bumps berries lie directly on the moss.
-Berries visible from afar and the stems are invisible.
-But if you look closely, you will see that thin threads are stretched on the moss pillow, and on them there are hard shiny leaves.
+It grows on hummocks berries lie directly on the moss.
+Berries are visible from afar, and the stems are invisible.
+But if you look closely, you will see that there are thin threads stretching across the moss cushion, and on them are hard shiny leaves.

-black berry, little, sweetie, cute for the kids ”- this is what people say about blueberries.
+Little black berry“, little, sweet, cute for the kids” - this is what people say about blueberries.
 Blueberry bushes grow in peat bogs.

 Yellow brooch- berry(cloudberry)

 Grows in the north.
-Occurs in moss swamps, along rivers and lakes, on forest clearings.
-It is a remedy.
+Found in mossy swamps, along the banks of rivers and lakes, on forest glades.
+It is a medicinal product.

 Lingonberry is a small creeping shrub.
-Taste berries resemble lingonberries.
-From berries cook jam and the leaves are used to make medicine.
+Taste the berries resemble lingonberries.
+From berry jam, and the leaves are used to make medicine.

-The blackberry resembles a raspberry.
-Berries look black, but in fact these are black berries only seem, they are painted in a deep dark purple color.
+Blackberries resemble raspberries.
+The berries look black, but in fact these are black the berries only seem, they are painted in a thick dark purple color.
 From berries blackberries get very delicious jam, jam, jelly.
-In late autumn, only cranberries, lingonberries and mountain ash can be harvested in the forest.
-Rest berries at this time you will not meet.
+In late autumn, only cranberries, lingonberries and rowan berries can be collected in the forest.
+Rest berries at this time you will no longer meet.

-AT:- And now I suggest you go to the forest for berries.
+IN:- And now I suggest you go into the forest for berries.
 And we will take baskets with us to collect berries.

 Through bushes and hummocks,